ruangroc/ruangroc.github.io/index.md

 I am an undergraduate researcher at OSU, mentored by [Dr. Minsuk Kahng](minsuk.com).
-Currently, my capstone team and I are helping Dr. Kahng develop a novel video searching and browsing web application that leverages a deep learning model in order to service custom queries about TV shows.
+Currently, my capstone team and I are helping Dr. Kahng develop a novel video searching and browsing web application that leverages a deep learning model in order to help users quickly and effectively analyze videos.
 I was also recently accepted into OSU's accelerated master's program, so I expect to complete my bachelor's in CS by March 2022 and my master's in CS by June 2023.